AndersMunkN/Munk-Nielsen/content/authors/anders/_index.md

 # Interests to show in About widget
 interests:
   - Demand Estimation
-  - Cars
+  - Health Economics
-  - Pharmaceuticals
+  - Transportation Economics
-  - Income Dynamics
+  - Computational Economics

 # Education to show in About widget
 education: